Sofia Sveréus, PhD student at the Medical Management Centre (MMC)

 Sofia Sveréus is the hard core social scientist who hesitated to go into research as she did not want to fixate on one subject for too long.
 This was before she realized that she was already trapped and had just scratched the surface of what she wanted to learn.
 That’s when she went all in.
 By now she has been a doctoral student for about one year.

 Sofia has been working at KI and LIME since 2011, initially as an health economist employed by the Centre of Health Economy, Informatics and Health care research (CHIS) with in Stockholm County Council (SLL), but affiliated and situated at LIME.
-In 2014 an opportunity to do research within a doctoral project similar to the subject she was working with was given.
+In 2014 an opportunity to conduct research within a doctoral project, similar to the subject, she was working with was given.
 She seized it and was registered as a doctoral student at LIME in January 2015.

 Doctoral studies were never an obvious choice for Sofia.
 She calls herself a hardcore social scientist who have studied a little bit of everything.
 Soon she realized that health care issues is an interesting focus if you have an interest in social issues and social structures, given its dynamics and impact on all societal levels.
 That insight led her to public health studies, where she realized that she would probably also need a little bit of economy.
 Thus she added national economy to her public health studies, and followed up with the master’s programme in public health science with focus on health economy at KI.